Diffusion of Innovations

 Moving from early adopters to the mainstream early majority requires a complete shift in focus.
 The key to this shift in focus is moving from a technology orientation to a people/human orientation.
 And many of the things that made you successful in the first part of the market will cause failure in the mainstream market.
 It will be necessary to change your: value proposition, marketing, product focus, distribution, positioning messages, and communications.

-The area of greatest misunderstanding that must be highlighted in this Crossing the Chasm Summary is: innovation-adoption models only apply to the APPLICATION of a new technology, and not the technology itself.
+A comprehensive research project recently conducted by High Tech Strategies, indicates there is a massive amount of misunderstanding surrounding the chasm concept.
+And one of the greatest areas of misunderstanding that must be highlighted in this Crossing the Chasm Summary is: innovation-adoption models only apply to the APPLICATION of a new technology, and not the technology itself.
 This means the adoption curve is a description of how people react to a SPECIFIC APPLICATION of a new technology.

 Also, the adoption behaviors and characteristics of human beings do not remain constant across all product categories or applications.
 A person can be an early adopter of a software innovations, and at the same time, a late adopter of a biological innovation.
 In fact, past behavior means nothing in terms of future behavior.